Saint-Narcisse

 Start your 7-day FREE TRIAL

-The latest from Bruce LaBruce, Canada’s reigning “King of Kink," follows Dominic, a young man with a fetish… for himself.
+From Bruce LaBruce, Canada’s reigning “King of Kink," SAINT-NARCISSE follows Dominic, a young man with a fetish… for himself.
 Nothing turns him on more than his reflection, with much of his time spent taking Polaroid selfies.

 When his loving grandmother dies, he discovers a deep family secret: his lesbian mother didn’t die in childbirth and he has a twin brother, Daniel, raised in a remote monastery by a depraved priest, held captive against his will!
 The power of destiny brings together the two beautiful, identical brothers, who, after being reunited with their mother Beatrice, are soon embroiled in a blasphemous web of sex, revenge and redemption.